 Did you know that the chemical symbol for lead of “Pb” comes from the Latin plumbum, the root word for “plumbing”?
 Lead is a soft, malleable and corrosion resistant metal, that throughout much of history and before the scientific advancements of the 20th century revealed its toxicity.
 Lead has been used as an ingredient in a variety of products such as, gasoline, paint, glassware, metal pipes, food containers, etc., all of which have contained varying amounts of lead.

 The lead that most people can be exposed to is commonly found in two main areas of a home.
-First, lead-based paint is frequently found in homes and apartment constructed prior to 1978; and second, in water pipes, pipe solder and plumbing fixtures.
+First, lead-based paint is frequently found in homes and apartments constructed prior to 1978; and second, in water pipes, pipe solder and plumbing fixtures.

 It appears that the traditional paint of choice that flourished during the Renaissance period and used throughout the European guildhalls was lead-based paint.
 Lead-based paint was shipped to the Colonies of the United States as a luxury good, and is reported to have been used to paint such important structures as the White House and the Capitol building.